-H1: Parental Involvement has a significant positive effect on Academic Achievement; According to Liu Baozhong, parental involvement not only directly affects academic performance, but also indirectly improves children's educational expectations[20].
-Some scholars have also found that parental involvement can significantly increase the selfeducation expectation of students with father's lack of education through the big data of the China Education Tracking Survey[24].
-Based on big data, Zhou Fei, Cheng Tianjun and other scholars found that parental involvement in education has a significant effect on the educational expectations of both male and students, and the educational expectations of male students are greater than those of female students[25].
+H1: Parental Involvement has a significant positive effect on Academic Achievement;

+According to Liu Baozhong, parental involvement not only directly affects academic performance, but also indirectly improves children's educational expectations[20].
+Some scholars have also found that parental involvement can significantly increase the selfeducation expectation of students with father's lack of education through the big data of the China Education Tracking Survey[23].
+Based on big data, Zhou Fei, Cheng Tianjun and other scholars found that parental involvement in education has a significant effect on the educational expectations of both male and female students. and the educational expectations of male students are greater than those of female students[24].
 Therefore, parents are the most important social roles of students, and parental involvement can directly affect students' educational expectations.
 In conclusion, the research hypothesis is proposed:

-H2: Parental Involvement has a significant positive effect on Educational Expectations; According to Bandura's social cognitive theory, it is known that adolescents, in order to construct their ideal selves, increase their academic performance when their educational expectations increase.
-A number of domestic and international studies have demonstrated important intrinsic effect of selfeducational expectations on academic performance, which is even higher than the effect of parental educational expectations on children's academic performance[26,27].
+H2: Parental Involvement has a significant positive effect on Educational Expectations;

+According to Bandura's social cognitive theory, it is known that adolescents, in order to construct their ideal selves, increase their academic performance when their educational expectations increase.
+A number of domestic and international studies have demonstrated important intrinsic effect of selfthe expectations educational academic on performance, which is even higher than the effect of parental educational expectations on children's academic performance[25,26].
 It has also been shown that educational expectations can effectively drive students' motivation to succeed and contribute to their level of effort during school.
-Individual students' educational expectations have a significant impact on student achievement[28,29].
+Individual students' educational expectations have a significant impact on student achievement[27,28].
 In summary, the research hypothesis is proposed: